Laminar-Terminal/backend/README.md

 - [ ] Discord rich pressence
 - [ ] Different Themes via CSS or SCSS
 - [ ] Crosscompiled to Linux and Windows from the get go
+- [ ] Code sharing using github gist